 The Authority's operating revenues are derived from ticket surcharges, team rent, parking revenues, and Convention Center income from building rental, event services, catering and concession charges, and ancillary fees such as booth cleaning, security, audio visual, and electrical usage.
 The Authority's unrestricted operating revenues support the administrative costs of the Authority and the operation of the Convention Center.
-The restricted operating revenues related to charges/rents imposed by the Authority are pledged for debt repayment or capital maintenance reserves.
-The largest of these is \$6.1 million rent from the Pittsburgh Penguins for debt service on the Commonwealth Lease Revenue Bonds, Taxable Series B of 2007, Commonwealth Lease Revenue Bonds, Taxable Series 2010, and rent and parking surcharge restricted to the New Arena capital reserve account.
-Heinz Field ticket surcharge and rent increased from \$4.7 million in 2016 to \$5.2 million in 2017 mainly due to timing of the regular season home games (one regular season game scheduled in, January 2017) and a playoff game in January 2017.
-The PNC Park ticket surcharge and rent decreased in 2017 by \$18,400 due to decreased attendance.
+The restricted operating revenues are related to certain surcharges/parking revenues/team rent that are pledged for debt repayment or capital maintenance reserves.
+Heinz Field ticket surcharge and rent increased from \$6.1 million in 2017 to \$6.3 million in 2018 and includes surcharge from Steelers home games, Pitt Panthers games, and concerts.
+Rent and parking surcharge related to the New Arena was the same in 2018 and 2017 at \$6.1 million.
+The PNC Park ticket surcharge and rent was the same in 2018 and 2017 at \$880,000.

 Non-operating revenues are primarily composed of state and local grants and other agreements for the operations of the Convention Center, payment of debt, and costs related to capital projects.
-The majority of the restricted revenues in 2017 were comprised of (1) \$17.8 million from Allegheny County hotel rooms tax for operations of the Convention Center and debt service on the Hotel Room Excise Tax Revenue Bonds, Series of 2010 and 2012 (2) \$14.4 million from Allegheny Regional Asset District (RAD) for debt service on the RAD Sales Tax Revenue Bond, Refunding Series of 2010 and RAD Sales Tax Revenue Bonds, Refunding Series of 2005 (3) \$10.9 million in grants from the Commonwealth of Pennsylvania's Economic Development and Tourism Fund for ongoing Convention Center operations, reimbursement and repayment of loan debt, debt service payments and related expenses on the Commonwealth Lease Revenue Bonds, Series A of 2007, (4) \$7.6 million from the Rivers Casino for debt service on the Commonwealth Lease Revenue Bonds, Series A of 2007, and (5) \$4 million from the Commonwealth of Pennsylvania's Redevelopment Assistance Capital Program for construction of Lower Hill infrastructure.
+The majority of the restricted revenues in 2018 were comprised of (1) \$18.28 million from Allegheny County hotel rooms tax for operations of the Convention Center and debt service on the Hotel Room Excise Tax Revenue Bonds, Refunding Series of 2010 and 2012 (2) \$14.1 million from Allegheny Regional Asset District (RAD) for debt service on the RAD Sales Tax Revenue Bond, Refunding Series of 2010, and RAD Sales Tax Revenue Bonds, Refunding Series of 2005 (3) \$10.9 million in grants from the Commonwealth of Pennsylvania's Economic Development and Tourism Fund for ongoing Convention Center operations, reimbursement and repayment of loan debt, debt service payments, and rent expenses related to the Commonwealth Lease Revenue Bonds, Series A and B of 2007, (4) \$7.6 million from the Rivers Casino for debt service on the Commonwealth Lease Revenue Bonds, Series A of 2007, and (5) \$641,000 from the Commonwealth of Pennsylvania's Redevelopment Assistance Capital Program for construction of Lower Hill infrastructure.

-Including the depreciation and amortization expense of \$47.3 million, the Authority's operating loss was \$34.5 million.
-Operations, without depreciation and amortization expense, would have yielded a surplus of \$12.8 million, which is composed of restricted revenue for the various facility capital reserve funds and debt service obligations.
+Including the depreciation and amortization expense of \$48.2 million, the Authority's operating loss was \$35 million.
+Operations, without depreciation and amortization expense, would have yielded a surplus of \$13.2 million, which is composed of restricted revenue for the various facility capital reserve funds and debt service obligations.